razorgirl/docker-couchpotato/README.md

     docker run -d -p 5050:5050 -v <LOCAL_MOVIES_FOLDER>:/movies --name couchpotato apps/couchpotato

+## Known Problems

+As CouchPotato routinely updates itself, the Docker container will stop to run after an update.
+This is because CouchPotato restarts itself in the process and a Docker container stops once the initially running process ends.
+When that happends, you need to restart the container with

+    docker start couchpotato

+I'm going to change this as soon as I find an elegant solution.

 ## License

 This is free and unencumbered software released into the public domain.